10 Most In-Demand Skills in Finland for 2026

 8 mins read

-Finland's labour market in 2025 tells a tale of two realities.
-The national unemployment rate reached 10.3% by October 2025, yet employers across technology, healthcare, and green energy simultaneously report their single biggest obstacle to growth is finding qualified talent.
-The Ministry of Economic Affairs and Employment (TEM) tracks 56 shortage occupations spanning ICT, health services, construction, and industry, while the Finnish government issued a landmark June 2025 decree naming nine professions so critically understaffed that foreign workers can switch employers freely without a new permit application.
+Finland's labour market in 2025 presents a paradox: unemployment reaches 10.3% by October 2025, yet employers across technology, healthcare, and green energy report that finding qualified talent is their single biggest growth obstacle.
+The Ministry of Economic Affairs and Employment tracks 56 shortage occupations spanning ICT, health services, construction, and industry.
+In June 2025, the Finnish government issued a landmark decree naming nine professions so critically understaffed that foreign workers can switch employers freely without requiring new permit applications.

-Understanding which skills are in demand in Finland is not just useful for career planning; it is essential intelligence for any professional, organisation, or hiring team operating in the Finnish market.
+Understanding which skills are in demand in Finland is essential intelligence for any professional, organisation, or hiring team operating in the Finnish market.

-For foreign professionals, the finland job market 2025 presents a rare combination of structured immigration pathways and genuine employer urgency.
+For foreign professionals, Finland's job market in 2025 presents a rare combination of structured immigration pathways and genuine employer urgency.
 Finland's Talent Boost programme actively channels international talent into shortage roles, and the country's technology sector alone needs 130,000 new hires by 2030.
-Whether you are assessing high demand jobs in finland for foreigners, benchmarking your workforce's readiness, or planning corporate training investments, this guide ranks the top ten in-demand skills using government barometers, industry federation surveys, and live job-market data.
-Salaries are competitive: software developers average EUR 4,400 per month, with top specialists exceeding EUR 10,000, and physicians earning EUR 5,000 to EUR 8,000 or more.
+Whether assessing high demand jobs in Finland for foreigners, benchmarking workforce readiness, or planning corporate training investments, this guide ranks the top ten in-demand skills using government barometers, industry federation surveys, and live job-market data.

 Every ranking in this guide is backed by data from Finland's government bodies, industry federations, and live labour market platforms.
 Below are the primary sources that informed each skill's demand score, shortage classification, and narrative.